Great Aviation Quotes: Quotable Flyer: Pilot and Flying Quotations

 I see water and buildings ...
 Oh my God!
 Oh my God.

-— Madeline Amy Sweeney, American Airlines Flight Attendant, end of her phone call to supervisor Michael Woodward describing the hijacking of AA flight 11.
+— Madeline Amy Sweeney, American Airlines flight attendant, end of her phone call to supervisor Michael Woodward describing the hijacking of AA flight 11.
 She provided many important details before the plane was crashed into the World Trade Center, 11 September 2001.

 JFK KJFK 111430

-SLP205 FU FEW010 FU PLUME DSNT NW DRFTG SE T02280133
+111351Z 3507KT 10SM FEW010 SCT250 23/13 A3014 RMK A02 SLP205 FU FEW010 FU PLUME DSNT NW DRFTG SE T02280133

 There is a bomb on board, we are meeting their demands, we are heading back to the airport.